DrWarpMan/steam-hour-booster/README.md

 npm start
 ```

-If you use Steam Guard, you need to run the app attached to it's console first, so that you can input your Steam Guard code,
+If you use E-Mail Steam Guard, you need to run this app with console first, so that you can input your Steam Guard code,
-afterwards it saves the session and you don't need to worry about Steam Guard anymore.
+afterwards it saves the "session" and you don't need to worry about Steam Guard anymore.
+Steam Guard via Mobile is not supported!